interlay/interbtc-spec/btcrelay-spec/docs/source/security_performance/performance.rst

 BTC-Relay only stores Bitcoin block headers.
 Transactions are not stored directly in the relay -- this responsibility lies with other components or applications interacting with BTC-Relay.

-The size of the necessary storage allocation hence grows linear with the lenght of the Bitcoin blockchain (tracked in BTC-Relay) -- specifically, the block headers stored in ``BlockHeaders`` which are referenced in ``MainChain`` or in an entry of ``Forks``.
+The size of the necessary storage allocation hence grows linear with the length of the Bitcoin blockchain (tracked in BTC-Relay) -- specifically, the block headers stored in ``BlockHeaders`` which are referenced in ``MainChain`` or in an entry of ``Forks``.

 Recall, for each block header, BTC-Relay merely stores:

 * the 32 byte ``blockHash``
 * 4 byte ``blockHeight`` (twice for better referencing, so 8 bytes in total)
+* the 32 byte ``merkleRoot``
+* the 4 byte ``timestamp`` (u32, wrapped in `DateTime <https://substrate.dev/rustdocs/v1.0/chrono/struct.DateTime.html>`_ )
-* and the 32 byte ``merkleRoot``
+* and the 32 byte ``target`` (u256 integer)

-That is, in total 72 bytes per submitted Bitcoin block header (fork or main chain block).
+That is, in total 108 bytes per submitted Bitcoin block header (fork or main chain block).

-At the current block height of **607515**, the storage requirements would amount to around **44 MB** -- an arguably negligible number.
+For example, if we were to sync BTC-Relay from the genesis block all the way to block height **612450**, the storage requirements would amount to around **66 MB** -- an arguably negligible number.
+At the current rate and under this configuration, we would reach 100 MB in about 10 years.

 .. note:: Fork submissions take up additional storage space, depending om the length of the tracked fork.
 Compared to the (already negligible) size of the main chain block headers, this overhead is negligible.
 Furthermore, fork entries are deleted when a chain reorganization occurs, while old entries (with sufficient confirmations) can be subject to pruning.